Inventory Valuation

 Figures may vary due to differences in rounding off

-The valuation method of SIM is used to identify, mark and track every single item of inventory separately from the time it enters the company till it is used or sold.
+The valuation method of SIM identifies, marks, and tracks every item of inventory separately from the time it enters the company until it is used or sold.
 This method is useful when all the items in inventory have different features and prices.

 Each item is labeled with its purchase cost or any other additional costs incurred.
-The businesses which deal with high-value inventory such as vehicles, jewelry, art galleries, or furniture prefer to use SIM to value their inventory.
+Businesses that deal with high-value inventory, such as vehicles, jewelry, art galleries, or furniture, prefer to use SIM to value their inventory.

-One drawback of SIM is it requires the capability to easily identify all items of inventory separately and track the costs incurred to produce them.
+One drawback of SIM is that it requires the capability to easily identify all inventory items separately and track the costs incurred to produce them.
 This makes it an expensive and time-consuming method of valuation.

 Example of SIM